MSUSAzureAccelerators/Workplace-Intelligence-Accelerator/README.md

 * Institutional knowlege is lost when top performers leave their jobs.
 * Product quality and release velocity are impacted when teams work with incomplete and inaccurate metrics.

-## Productive businesses have around 30%-50% higher operating margins than those less productive companies

-## 25% decrease in the available labor pool in the tech industry while the number of posted jobs nearly doubles over the same period
+> 25% decrease in the available labor pool in the tech industry while the number of posted jobs nearly doubles over the same period

 ### Benefits